-It was reported on the 16th April 2018 by the CITB (construction industry training board) that a Romanian has been convicted and jailed for seven years for enslaving up to 15 men who worked on a demolition site.
+On 16 April 2018 the CITB (Construction Industry Training Board) reported that a Romanian had been convicted, and jailed for seven years, for enslaving up to 15 men who worked on a demolition site.
 He offered the workers demolition work and then used violence to trap them.

 David Lupu, 29, promised the men £50 per day as well as accommodation, but instead paid them just a fraction of their entitled wages, housed them in awful conditions and stole their ID documentation.